Jesse Eisenberg: Early life and education

-Eisenberg was raised in a secular Jewish household, with his ancestry tracing back to Poland and Ukraine.
+Eisenberg was raised in a secular Jewish household.
+His ancestors came from Poland and from the area that later became Ukraine.
 He attended the East Brunswick Public Schools at Frost Elementary School, Hammarskjold Middle School (6th & 7th), Churchill Junior High School (8th & 9th), and spent his sophomore and junior years at East Brunswick High School.
 He then transferred to the Professional Performing Arts School in New York for his senior year.
 When he was a senior, he received his breakthrough role in the independent comedy-drama film Roger Dodger.
 His work in the film prevented him from enrolling at New York University.
 Instead, he studied anthropology and contemporary architecture at The New School in Greenwich Village, where he majored in liberal arts, with a focus on democracy and cultural pluralism.